johnzastrow/johnzastrow.github.io/_posts/2023-02-04-linear-references-in-postgis.md

 ;
 ```

--- force measures to be between 0 and 1, because a negative distance doesn't make sense.
--- This script is then sensitive to observations being placed near the end of line segments...
--- and therefore short segments.
-Consider dissolving (merging) segments that end at places
--- other than intersections with other segments in the same layer.
+Here we force measures to be between 0 and 1, because a negative distance doesn't make sense.
+This script is then sensitive to observations being placed near the end of line segments... and therefore short segments.
+Consider dissolving (merging) segments that end at places other than intersections with other segments in the same layer.

 ```sql
 update greatpond.events SET